 The Legislative Assembly allocates money to the Legal Services Board to administer the Legal Services Act and provide legal services and other programs under the Act.
-The GNWT receives funding for the Legal Aid Program, aboriginal court workers, and public legal education through the Access to Justice Agreement with the Federal

-Government.
-This funding agreement expired March 31, 2007 but was extended at pre-existing funding levels of \$1,972,327 for a further year.
+The GNWT receives funding for the Legal Aid Program, aboriginal court workers, and public legal education through the Access to Justice Agreement with the Federal Government.
+This funding agreement expired March 31, 2007 but has been extended at pre-existing funding levels of \$1,972,327.
 Negotiations between the GNWT and the Federal Department of Justice are ongoing to determine the level of future Federal funding.